recanman/getmonero.dev/docs/interacting/monero-blockchain-export-reference.md

 ---
 title: monero-blockchain-export - Reference
+parent: Interacting with Monero
 ---

 # `monero-blockchain-export` - Reference

-!!! note
+{: .note}
 Nowadays, there is little usage for raw blockchain export / import.
 In the past the p2p blockchain download was much slower.
 Back than blockchain.raw file was used to speed up the process of bootstrapping a node.

 ## Overview